Graph-Native Normalization: Preliminaries and Running Example

-which matches the node (identity) $x_1$ that has labels $L$ and property keys $k_1$ and $k_2$.
-Node $x_1$ has an outgoing edge $y$ with labels $L'$ and property key $k_3$ to node $x_2$, which may or may not have any labels.
-This graphical notation corresponds to the following \ac{gpc} expression: \footnote{We use the filter condition $x_1.k_1=x.k_1$ to ensure property $k_1$ is present.}
+The graphical notation consists of nodes and edges.
+Nodes are circles, edges are arrows.
+Both nodes and edges have a variable (typically $x$ or $y$), an associated set of labels (typically denoted by $L$), and a set of property keys (typically $P=\{k_1, k_2, \dots\}$).
+Edges are directed.
+Throughout the paper, we explicitly state when edges in our notation represent both directions. \Cref{fig:graphical-notation} illustrates the graphical notation with an example.
+Here, $x_1$ matches nodes that have (at least) labels $L$ and property keys $k_1$ and $k_2$.
+Node $x_1$ has an outgoing edge $y$ with (at least) labels $L'$ and property key $k_3$ to another node $x_2$ without any requirements on its labels.
+This graphical notation corresponds to the following \ac{gpc} expression: \footnote{We use the filter condition $x_1.k_1=x_1.k_1$ to ensure property $k_1$ is present.}